 Why choose this course

-We are placing ever-greater demands on the internet, and traditional telecommunication infrastructures are migrating to internet-based architectures and protocols.
-This programme benefits from the research and innovation of experts in our 5G Innovation Centre, who are leading the world in the race to the next generation of communications networks.
+On our MSc in Communications, Networks and Software course, you will benefit from the experts in our 5G Innovation Centre, who are spearheading change in the exciting race to the next generation of communications networks.

 What you will study

-Our MSc in Communications Networks and Software covers the key aspects of mobile networks and the changing internet environment - in particular the convergence of computing and advances in next generation 5G mobile and wireless communications underpinned by software-based solutions.
+On our MSc in Communications Networks and Software course, you will learn the core aspects of mobile networks and the changing internet environment.
+In particular, you will gain an insight into the advances in next generation 5G mobile and wireless communications, the supporting software solutions and much more.